hwangy/DistributedWireProtocols/design_notebook2.md

 - GetAccounts
 - SendMessage **to logged in user**

+## Persistence

+We started to think about how to modify our system to incorporate persistence.
+We made the design decision to incorporate persistence into the list of all users and the map of undelivered messages.
+We made the design decision to not make the list of logged in users persistent, meaning that if the server crashes then all of the logged-in users are logged out.
+We believe this is a fair design decision, and it does fit in the specifications.

+We will have the server keep track of two files: ``all_users.txt`` and ``undelivered_messages.txt``.
+These will be created if the don't yet exist.
+Upon starting up, the server reads these two files and sees if there is content.
+The server has two data structures ``private final Set<String> allAccounts`` and ``private final Map<String, List<Message>> undeliveredMessages`` that it uses to keep track of and modify the set of all accounts and map of undelivered messages.
+If there are any changes to either of these two made by the server, the server always updates the two files accordingly.
+This implementation facilitates the manipulation and use of the set of all accounts and map of undelivered messages, and works well with the way we store these in the files.

+The formatting of the files uses JSON and GSON.
+GSON provides a nice way to convert data structures and classes into JSON strings, which we then write to the file.
+When either of the files are read, GSON also provides a nice way to convert the file contents back into the data structure or class.
+Using GSON and JSON is simple and understandable in the code, and ensures that we don't encounter bugs and errors related to how the data is stored in the files.

+# March 24

+## Persistence
+Today, we worked on writing up the logic involved with starting up the server.
+In the constructor method for the ServerCore, we have to add the following logic to create the initialization of the all users and undelivered messages files:

+Try the following (and catch IOException when relevant):
+- Instantiate the data structures: ``private final Set<String> allAccounts`` and ``private final Map<String, List<Message>> undeliveredMessages``.
+- Create the `all_users.txt` file if it doesn't exist.
+Create the `undelivered_messages.txt` file if it doesn't exist.
+- Create `BufferedReader` instances for each of the two files `all_users.txt` and `undelivered_messages.txt`.
+- Read the first line of  `all_users.txt` and `undelivered_messages.txt`.
+These first lines will contain all of the content for each file (since each is just one line long by the design).
+Call the first line of `all_users.txt`: `String usersList`.
+Call the first line of `undelivered_messages.txt`: `String undeliveredMsgList`.
+- If `userList` is null, then convert `allAccounts` to JSON using GSON and write this to `all_users.txt`.
+Else, add the existing accounts in `all_users.txt` to `allAccounts` by reading from `all_users.txt` and using GSON to convert this back into a `HashSet<String>`.
+Add all elements of this HashSet to `allAccounts`.
+- Do the exact same thing as in the previous step but with `undeliveredMessages` and `undelivered_messages.txt`.
+Here, convert the contents of the text file back into a `HashMap<String, List<Message>>` and put all elements of this HashMap in `undeliveredMessages`.

+# March 25

+## Persistence
+We implemented the methods for adding and deleting users and adding and deleting undelivered messages.
+For both of these, in the code we add/delete from `allAccounts` or `undeliveredMessages` correspondingly.
+We then overwrite the corresponding text files with the updated version of the data structure.

 # March 26
 >**Decision**
 >Rather than the servers forwarding request to other servers, the client will be tasked with